RawabyRahal/ShirtCustomizerPro/README.md

 # ShirtCustomizerPro

-ShirtCustomizerPro is a full-stack application that allows users to design and customize shirts, in a 3D environment.
+Welcome to ShirtCustomizerPro!
+This project allows users to customize their shirts with various textures, decals, and colors using an interactive 3D model.
+Additionally, you can generate custom images from text descriptions using AI.